Jetbuilt/jetbuilt-api-docs/source/includes/customers/projects/_items.md

 An item cannot be updated when the project is locked.

-An items room, system, and tag id cannot be updated if the item belongs to a bundle.
+An item's room, system, and tag id cannot be updated if the item belongs to a bundle.

 ### HTTP Request